60% all school book challenges in the 2021-2022 school year came from just 11 people, with sexual content being the main reason behind the challenges.

 British Airways make a quarter of their profit (£320m) from Avios points.

-Sir Dave Brailsford is synonymous with the concept of marginal gains, having relentlessly pushed the British Cycling team to find 1% improvements;
+Sir Dave Brailsford is synonymous with the concept of marginal gains, having relentlessly pushed his British Cycling team to find 1% improvements; everything from rubbing alcohol on the tires for more grip, to testing different types of massage gels for optimal muscle recovery.